Beyond CVaR: Leveraging Static Spectral Risk Measures for Enhanced Decision-Making in Distributional Reinforcement Learning: Experimental Results

 \section{Experimental Results}

 In this section, we study our model's performance with four examples.
-First, we start with a stochastic version of the Cliff Walking environment \citep{Sutton.Barto2018a}.
-Then, we examine the American Option Trading environment, commonly used in the RSRL literature \citep{Tamar.etal2017,Chow.Ghavamzadeh2014a,Lim.Malik2022}, followed by the Mean-reversion trading environment as outlined in the work by \citet{Coache.Jaimungal2023}.
+First, we start with the American Option Trading environment, commonly used in the RSRL literature \citep{Tamar.etal2017,Chow.Ghavamzadeh2014a,Lim.Malik2022}, followed by the Mean-reversion trading environment as outlined in the work by \citet{Coache.Jaimungal2023}.
 Finally, we tackle the more challenging Windy Lunar Lander environment.
 Ultimately, in Appendix \ref{app:n_quantile}, we also examine the effect of the number of quantiles on performance.
 The details of these environments are available in Appendix \ref{app:details}.